SAPTeamDEV/EasySign/src/EasySign.Cli/README.md

 ```
-esign verify <directory> [-f <bundleFileName>]
+esign verify <bundle>

 ```

-- `directory`: The working directory containing the bundle to be verified.
+- `bundle`: The path or directory containing the bundle to be verified.
+If the bundle name is not specified, a default name will be used.
-- `-f`: (Optional) The name of the bundle file.
-Default is `.eSign`.

 ## Examples

 ### Adding Files to a Bundle

-if there is no bundle file in the directory, a new bundle will be created.
+If there is no bundle file in the directory, a new bundle will be created.
 Otherwise, the files will be added to the existing bundle.

 ```